Explore the longest cave in Indiana

 Most people, but it’s not handicap accessible.

 People of all ages are able to join the cave tour.
-Although Indiana Caverns is not handicap accessible, most anyone who can walk unassisted should be able to enjoy the tour.
+Although Indiana Caverns is not handicap accessible, most anyone who can walk unassisted and do stairs at home, should be able to enjoy the tour.

 There are 110 feet of elevation change in Indiana Caverns.
 From the visitors’ center, it is mostly downhill to the underground river.
 On the way out, the tour route climbs almost 110 feet from the underground river level back through the Big Bone Mountain room and up the ramp into the Visitors Center.
-Visitors must be able to walk up several ramps and several sections with some steps.
+Visitors must be able to walk up several ramps and several sections with steps.
+There are handrails throughout the tour and the tour pace is set to the slowest participants.

 Small Children or Infants